KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/NHQ-NPG_nsw/README.md

 ```
 <graph_file> is the path of the pre-built NPG_kgraph.
 <attributetable_file> is the path of the attributes codes.
-<query_file> is the path of the query data.
+<query_file> is the path of the query object.
 <groundtruth_file> is the path of the groundtruth data.
-<attributes_query_file> is the path of the corresponding structured labels of the query data.
+<attributes_query_file> is the path of the corresponding structured attributes of the query object.
 ```